A multi-region mesh was assigned ― this analysis type requires a single-region mesh.

 A single-region mesh was assigned ― this analysis type requires a multi-region mesh.

-An opposite error can occur when setting up CHT simulations where the model only has 1 solid body but multiple solid bodies are required.
+An opposite error can occur when setting up CHT simulations where the model only has one solid body.
+For CHT, multiple solid bodies are required.

 What Could Be the Possible Reason?